-34.5 BSc in Agriculture
+BSc in Agriculture 34.5

 (1) The Faculty offers courses leading to the degree of Bachelor of Science in Agriculture.
 The program provides students with an understanding of the scientific principles underlying the many facets of agriculture together with their application in agricultural systems and related industries.
 Through a broadly based educational experience, students develop capacities for critical and independent thought and clear expression of ideas.
 Throughout the program, emphasis is placed on integrating several areas in the physical, biological, and social sciences relevant to modern agricultural practices.